 definition.
 For internal functions the defining environment is taken

-to be .BaseNamespaceEnv
+to be .BaseNamespaceEnv.
+For example,

 This approach associates methods with their generics and insures that methods are visible whenever their generics are.
 The reason for searching the calling environment first is to minimize changes from the current behavior.